-Is the summary of the theory's principle tenets accurate and concise? /10 Is the summary of the research study accurate and concise?
-Does the student synthesize the theory with the research findings such that the of the relationship between the two perspectives on development is clearly esta /30 Reaction Paper Content: 65 points Is the summary of the reading accurate and thorough? /15 points Does the student demonstrate an understanding of how the article relates to the parent theory for the week? /20 points Does the student describe and discuss an education-setting - scenario that illustrates a principle finding or concept in the reading? /15 points Does the paper demonstrate the student's ability to apply principles from the reading into his/her thinking about future practice?
-1 /15 points Writing style & APA Formatting: 10 points I Does the student use correct grammar, syntax, punctuation?
-Does the paper transition smoothly and logically from one idea or concept to the next? • Are words and names spelled correctly? • Are all ideas in paragraphs linked to the topic sentence? • Has APA style been applied both in-text and in the reference page? /10 points
+- control of position Is the summary of the reading accurate and thorough? /15 points Does the student demonstrate an understanding of how the article relates to the parent theory for the week? /20 points Does the student describe and discuss an education-setting scenario that illustrates a principle finding or concept in the reading? /15 points Does the paper demonstrate the student's ability to apply • principles from the reading into his/her thinking about future practice? • /15 points Writing style & APA Formatting: 10 points Does the student use correct grammar, syntax, punctuation?
+Does the paper transition smoothly and logically from one idea or concept to the next?
+Are words and names spelled correctly? • Are all ideas in paragraphs linked to the topic sentence? • Has APA style been applied both in-text and in the reference page?